Distributed Learning with Compressed Gradient Differences: The Algorithm

 Note that $g^k \eqdef \tfrac{1}{n}\sumin g_i^k$ is an unbiased estimator of $\nabla f(x^k)$: Let $\sigma^2 \eqdef \tfrac{1}{n}\sumin \sigma_i^2$.
 By independence of the random vectors $\{g_i^k - \nabla f_i (x^k)\}_{i=1}^n$, its variance is bounded above by

-{\bf Quantization.} {\tt DIANA} applies random compression (quantization) to gradient differences, which are then communicated to a parameter server.
+{\bf Quantization.} {\tt DIANA} applies random compression (quantization) to gradient differences (see line~6 of Algorithm~\ref{alg:distributed1}), which are then communicated to a parameter server.
 We now define the random quantization transformations used.
 Our first quantization operator transforms a vector $\Delta \in \R^d$ into a random vector $\hat{\Delta} \in \R^d$ whose entries belong to the set $\{-t,0,t\}$ for some $t>0$.

 \begin{definition}[$p$-quantization] Let $\Delta \in \R^d$ and let $p\geq 1$.
 If $\Delta=0$, we define $\widetilde{\Delta}=\Delta$.
 If $\Delta \neq 0$, we define $\widetilde{\Delta}$ by setting where $\xi_{(j)}\sim {\rm Be}\left(|\Delta_{(j)}|/\|\Delta\|_p\right)$ are Bernoulli random variables\footnote{That is, $\xi_{(j)} = 1$ with probability $|\Delta_{(j)}|/\|\Delta\|_p$ (observe that this quantity is always upper bounded by 1) and $\xi_{(j)} = 0$ with probability $1-|\Delta_{(j)}|/\|\Delta\|_p$. }.
 Note that where $\sign$ is applied elementwise, and $\circ$ denotes the Hadamard (i.e.\ elementwise) product.
 We say that $\widetilde{\Delta}$ is $p$-quantization of $\Delta$.
 When sampling $\widetilde{\Delta}$, we shall write $\widetilde{\Delta} \sim {\rm Quant}_{p}(\Delta)$. \end{definition}